idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 - Cons
   - When “title” doesn’t match reality.
   - Folks get positional authority
-  - Jockying for Promo when doesn’t matter.
+  - Jockeying for Promo when doesn’t matter.
   - Frustration in thinking problem is title not blah.
   - Being right, but ignored